 Ditch the guilt

-There is absolutely no need to feel guilty that you have an amazing opportunity to work from home.
-Just because you don't have to commute or go through the hassle and expense of travelling to work for someone else every day, it doesn't mean you're a bad person.
+There is no need to feel guilty that you have a fantastic opportunity to work from home.
+Just because you don't have to commute or go through the hassle and expense of travelling to work for someone else every day, it doesn't mean you're a terrible person.
 You probably work harder at home than you would in an office, so ditch the guilt and start embracing all the benefits that working from home brings.